-The original plan after completing Camp John Hay’s Blue Trail was to have coffee at Starbucks.
+The original plan after completing the Eco Trail at Camp John Hay was to have coffee.
 The only problem was we were on the wrong side of the trail.
 Having started the trek inside the camp, we emerged near the outside gates of John Hay near The Forest House.

-On our left was the gate leading outside the camp and on our right was another road that leads further into John Hay.
-I’m actually unsure where this road leads, but I have an inkling that this would eventually lead us to the area near Starbucks.
+On our left was the gate leading outside and on our right was another road that leads further in.
+I’m actually unsure where this road leads, but I have an inkling that this would eventually lead us to the area near Starbucks at Camp John Hay.

 We decided to check it out.

-My iPhone’s GPS was conking out on me and I was trying to estimate where we were on the map.
-There was only one road anyways and it does not seem branch off anywhere, so I guess we follow the road.
+My iPhone’s GPS was conking out when I tried estimating where we were on the map.
+There was only one road and it does not seem branch off anywhere, so we followed that road.

 A few minutes further into the asphalted path and the expanse of Camp John Hay’s golf course started surrounding us.
-We went onwards, unsure deep inside if we are allowed to pass through this narrow road.
+We went onwards, unsure deep inside, if we were allowed to pass through this area.
 There was no one here but the sloping grasslands, the towering pine tress, the still ponds, the whistling wind, and us.
 It was totally desolate and it was kind of creeping me out.
 A small sign indicating that this is the Old Sheridan Drive was the only clue as to where we were.

 As we neared the clubhouse, we finally saw a sign that confirmed our suspicions all along; non-golfers are not allowed through the golf course!
 Oh well, we’re now on the other side of the course and we didn’t see any sign on the way that the Old Sheridan Drive was off limits.

-It was a quite interesting walk, to say the least.
-Crossing Camp John Hay’s exclusive golf course gave us a glimpse into Baguio’s Jack Niclaus-designed elite playground, a unique Baguio experience for non-golfers like us.
+It was an interesting walk, to say the least.
+Crossing Camp John Hay’s exclusive golf course gave us a glimpse into Baguio’s Jack Niclaus-designed elite playground, a unique Baguio City experience for non-golfers like us.